LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       importing the category.

    super call
-      Call of an inherited (or imported) predicate definition.
+      Call of an inherited (or imported) :term:`predicate definition`.
 Mainly used when redefining an inherited (or imported) predicate to call the overridden definition while making additional calls.
 Super calls preserve :term:`self` and may require :term:`dynamic binding` if the predicate is dynamic.